edjames/pivot_table/README.md

 Still to come
 -------------

-Pivot is still in the very early stages of development.
+PivotTable is still in the very early stages of development.
 As my personal needs for evolve, I'll update the gem with new functionality accordingly.
 Feel free to fork and/or suggest new features.

-Contributing to Pivot
+Contributing to PivotTable
 ---------------------

 If you want to contribute: